 DNB is Norway’s largest financial services group.
 It already purchases renewable electricity certificates equivalent to 100% of the business’ electricity consumption, and joins RE100 with a target to be powered by local renewable electricity certificates by 2020.

 eBay is a multinational e-trading company that connects millions of buyers and sellers around the world – aiming to create a more sustainable form of commerce. eBay has committed to 100% renewable energy in its electricity supply by 2025 at its data centers and offices.

 Elion is one of China’s top 100 private enterprises that puts managing natural sources at the heart of its business model.

 Elopak is an international supplier of paper based packaging solutions for liquid food, and is the first packaging and first Norwegian company to join RE100.
-It has a target to use 100% renewable electricity by 2016.
+It achieved its target to use 100% renewable electricity in 2016.

 Equinix is a global interconnection and data centre provider, committed to using 100% power across its global operations.
-The company has set an interim goal of sourcing 50% renewable electricity (against a 2015 baseline) in 2016, a year ahead of schedule.
+The company achieved its interim goal of sourcing 50% renewable electricity (against a 2015 baseline) in 2016, a year ahead of schedule.